marcelomgarcia/Notes/README.md

 ## System administration

-Managing Linux clusters, Cray systes, and external nodes using Bright Cluster Manager (BCM).
+Managing Linux clusters, Cray systems, and external nodes using Bright Cluster Manager (BCM).

 On Cray systems before CLE 6, there was an interested concept of _shared-root_ file system that was exported that was exported from the _boot_ node and it's mounted _read-only_ by the nodes.